PlainJane20/GeoMapping_Visualiziaing_Data_Leaflet/README.md

-# GeoMapping Visualiziaing Data Leaflet.git
+# GeoMapping Visualiziaing Data Leaflet

 Note: If you want to see this project, then click [here](https://plainjane20.github.io/GeoMapping_Visualiziaing_Data_Leaflet/).